Skip to Content

 Laser Safety

 The term “LASER” is an acronym representing Light Amplification by Stimulated Emission of Radiation.
 The properties of this non-ionizing radiation allow for a range of applications and as such their use is widespread across Carleton University campus.
-However, lasers pose significant hazards including eye injury, burns, fire and exposure to hazardous fumes and therefore control measures must be in place in order to mitigate these associated risks.
+However, they pose significant hazards including eye injury, burns, fire and exposure to hazardous fumes and therefore control measures must be in place in order to mitigate these associated risks.

-Laser ClassificationCharacteristicsHazardsExamples
+ClassificationCharacteristicsHazardsExamples

 1 & 1MLow power and or higher powered fully enclosed beamIncapable of causing injury during normal operationCD and DVD players, laser printers and confocal microscopes